This article provides in depth information on how to solve difficulties you might experience when using VST Connect.

 - PERF this determines how much you hear of the Performers' signal via the VST Connect Monitor plug-in discussed above.

 More on the Rehearse button: It overrides the automatic switching of the talkback function.
-When it is off and the preference is set accordingly, as soon as you start playback, talkback becomes de-activated.
+When it is off and the preference is set accordingly, as soon as you start a playback, talkback becomes de-activated.
 This is because usually the Performer doesn't want to be confused by sounds and talking from the Studio (Control Room).
 In situations like coaching however it may be desired to leave TB on all the time, this is what the rehearse button does.
 Keep in mind however that there is a long delay (as set by the Remote Latency parameter) which can be quite confusing.
 So for instance when you sing along to what you hear it will be significantly out of sync for the Performer.
 Thus, usually you will want to leave everything as it is (Rehearsal off).

 How sync works